hauke96/qgis-outdoor-map/README.md

   * This script downloads the data and crops it to the extent of the given region.
   * This script also creates the required `data/data.gpkg` file for QGIS.

+## Create printable PDF

+1. Create a new QGIS print layout or use the default one in thise project
+2. Adjust the virtual layers (within the "legend" map theme) so that your legend contains all wanted items in correct groups
+3. Adjust the theme and create the PDF (or whatever output you want)

 ## Style guide

 ### General considerations